Harrison365/lms_noises/README.md

 3. Run `node noiseServer.js`

-4. Open the LMS and go to your seminar group's helpdesk
+4. Open the LMS and go to your seminar group's helpdesk (preferrably in Chrome, some permission issues came up with Firefox).

 5. Open the browser console (using `inspect` or `Cmd + Option + J`) and run the following code: